Time To Get A Contactless Business Credit Card? Here’s How To Get Your Own Tap-To-Pay Card

 - Business Plum Card

-Should you desire a contactless card before your next renewal date, Amex suggests visiting its website or the Amex Mobile app to request a new card that is contactless-enabled.
+If you want a contactless card now, Amex suggests visiting its website or the Amex Mobile app to request a new card that is contactless-enabled.

 Bank of America

 If you find yourself with a Capital One credit card that isn’t contactless-enabled, we recommend calling the number on the back of your card to find out if replacing the card is an option.
-If you are in the market for a Capital One card, try reaching out to customer service to find out if the credit card you’re interested in offers contactless options.
+If you are in the market for a Capital One card, try contacting customer service to find out if the credit card you’re interested in offers contactless options.

 If you have a Citi-issued credit card without contactless technology support, we suggest that you dial the number on the back of your card.
 Once you reach customer service, ask if you can have the card replaced with a contactless-enabled version.